MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 azure login
 ```

-Next, run the following command to create a new Azure site and configure it for git (where *\<appname\>* is the name of the site that you want to create):
+Next, run the following command to create a new Azure site and configure it for Git (where *\<appname\>* is the name of the site that you want to create):

 ```
 azure site create --git <appname>